Rasmus Thelander: Third spell at AaB

 On 18 November 2022, Thelander returned to AaB for a third spell, signing a four-year contract with the Danish club after leaving Ferencváros.
 The move brought the 31-year-old defender back to the team where he had made 157 appearances in prior stints.
 He made his comeback debut as a starter in AaB's first match after the winter break, a 1–0 home defeat to AGF in February 2023.

 Despite Thelander's mid-season arrival, AaB endured a difficult 2022–23 campaign and were relegated from the Superliga in June 2023—the club's first relegation in 36 years.
 Thelander remained with AaB in the second-tier 1st Division and became a key figure in the 2023–24 promotion push.
 He made 28 league appearances that season and scored five goals, notably netting his first goals since rejoining with a brace of headers in a 4–0 victory over Fredericia in August 2023.
 In March 2024, Thelander—by then captaining the side—scored another header in a crucial 3–2 away win at Fredericia that helped AaB reclaim first place and ultimately secure promotion back to the Superliga.

 Back in the top flight for the 2024–25 season, Thelander's role diminished under new head coach Menno van Dam.
 He was replaced as club captain ahead of the new season by Mathias Jørgensen.
 On 1 September 2024, with two years remaining on his deal, AaB announced that Thelander's contract had been terminated by mutual agreement.
 The club's sporting director, James Gow, praised Thelander's immense contribution—highlighting his influence in winning promotion—but acknowledged that they could not offer him the playing time he desired going forward.
 Reflecting on the departure, Thelander admitted: "It is no secret that I had thought it was at AaB I would finish my career, but as so many times before the football world is unpredictable, and therefore I now look forward to a new and exciting challenge."

 Silkeborg

 On the same day that he had his contract with AaB terminated, 1 September 2024, it was confirmed that Thelander had signed with fellow Danish Superliga club Silkeborg until the end of the year.
 On 15 September, Thelander made his debut for the club in a 1–1 away draw against AGF in the Superliga.
 On 18 December, after nine appearances in the league and three in the Danish Cup, Silkeborg announced that Thelander's contract would not be extended and he would be released by the club.

 Lyngby

 On 3 February 2025, on transfer deadline day, Danish Superliga side Lyngby announced the signing of Thelander on a deal until June 2026.
 On 9 March, he scored his first goal for the club in a 1–0 away win against Silkeborg in the Superliga.

+Omonia Aradippou

+After just some months in Lyngby and with a relegation on top of that, he moved to Cyprus to play for Cypriot First Division club Omonia Aradippou.